U.S. Labels Iran's Revolutionary Guard As A Foreign Terrorist Organization

 The U.S. designation of the IRGC comes one day before Israel holds a national vote on the leadership of Prime Minister Benjamin Netanyahu.
 Responding to news of the pending announcement, Zarif said Trump is granting a long-held request from Netanyahu.

 When asked about the timing of the designation on Monday, senior administration officials said it had been in the works for months.
-They also said that in the past, there has been bipartisan support for declaring the IRGC a terrorist group.
+They also said that in the past, there has been bipartisan U.S. support for declaring the IRGC a terrorist group.

+The administration laid out some of its evidence for the move last week, when the State Department's Brian Hook, U.S. Special Representative for Iran, blamed Iran for the deaths of hundreds of American service personnel in Iraq.

+"Iran is responsible for the deaths of at least 608 American service members" in Iraq, Hook said, citing U.S. military reports.

 NPR's Michele Kelemen contributed to this report.